Summary: A Treatise of Human Nature (page 9)

 7.

-So can we not conclude that no other faculty is requir'd, beside the senses, to convince us of the external existence of body
+Can we not therefore conclude that no other faculty is requir'd, beside the senses, to convince us of the external existence of body

 8?

-No: it is not my external body that I perceive, but impressions internal to my body, so that the ascribing a real and corporeal existence to these impressions, or to their objects, is an act of the mind as difficult to explain, as that which we examine at present
+No: what I perceive is not my external body but impressions internal to it, so that the ascribing a real and corporeal existence to these impressions, or to their objects, is an act of the mind as difficult to explain, as that which we examine at present

 9.

-Furthermore, sounds, tastes and smells are not spatially extended things, but are nevertheless considered external; therefore the senses can deceive us.
+Moreover, sounds, tastes, and smells are not spatially extended, yet are nonetheless considered external—which shows that the senses can deceive us.

 Conclusion: The opinion of a continu'd and of a distinct existence never arises from the senses